rindrajosia/test-tictac/README.md

 # TicTacToe JavaScript Project

-In this project we have made a Tic Tac Toe game you can play in your browser and add some tests with Jest!
+In this project, a Tic Tac Toe game was created (again) but this time it will be shown in the browser.
+The main objective is to put into practice the factory functions, the pattern of the module together with the main concepts of object-oriented programming and add some tests with Jest!

 ## Built with